West Point, PA

 Which poses a burning question!

-Since no one has been able to reach the loading dock doors from the outside for years...
+Since no one has been able to reach the loading dock doors in years...

 ....after all this time does someone in West Point still love Stacie?